vsuriya93/sssihms-avas/Readme.md

 For Setting up the Environment: (python v 2.7.*)

+It is always a good approach to have separate virtual environments for our applications and install the required packages in that environment.

 Ubuntu Environment :

-sudo apt-get install python-flask sudo apt-get install python-pyaudio we also use packages like schedule and pygame for pausing and playing while the announcement is being made.
+sudo apt-get install python-flask

+sudo apt-get install python-pyaudio

+we also use packages like schedule and pygame for pausing and playing while the announcement is being made.

 Windows Environment :

-Install Ananconda which is present in the folder Install pyaudio which is also present in the folder Install the schedule and pygame using wheel files present in the folder.
+Install Ananconda which is present in the folder or can be downloaded from Anaconda.org and can be installed system wide.

+Install pyaudio which is also present in the folder or can be downloaded as wheel file and installed using the pip command.

+Similarly  schedule and pygame packages wheel files can be downloaded and installed using pip command for each of them.